Learn how to thrift for vintage books with these easy pointers!

 First, let’s talk briefly about fair prices to pay for old books.

 This is going to vary from person to person depending on the location, where you are shopping and how popular vintage books are in a given area.
-An average price for vintage books in my part of the country is around $6.00.
+An average price for vintage books in my part of the country is around $6.00 per one.

 Personally, I don’t like to spend more than $5.00 for any one book.
 Most of the vintage books in my collection have been purchased for between $2-3.00.
 If a book is on the larger side, I feel okay about paying a little more for that, say around $8.00.